HL7/US-Core/input/pagecontent/sdoh.md

 #### Assessment Screenings Using QuestionnaireResponse

+For recording and exchanging Assessment Screening tools, US Core 5.0.1 required support for Observation, and recommended support for QuestionnaireResponse.

+Promoting two different ways to exchange a common set of data forces Clients to support both, and complicates future FHIR Write efforts.

+Additional compliexities when both are allowed:
+- Who is responsible for transforming from QuestionnaireResponse to Observations if a server only supports Observations?
+- How does a Client query for individual questions if a server only stores in QuestionnaireResponse?
+(FHIR Core design doesn't support individual question query into QuestionnaireResponse)
+- How do we avoid clinical safety issues with clinical information spread across two resources?

+US Core 6.0.0 avoids these compliexities by only requiring Observation support.

+Remove below...
 Survey instruments may be represented by a Questionnaire including a FHIR Questionnaire.
 A FHIR QuestionnaireResponse captures the responses to the survey and may be stand-alone or may point to the definition of the questions in a questionnaire (typically a FHIR Questionnaire).
 The US Core QuestionnaireResponse Profile which is based on the [Structured Data Capture (SDC) Questionnaire Response Profile] is  used to capture, exchange and persist the response data.
 It represents the response data to the individual questions on the form and is ordered and grouped corresponding to the structure and grouping of the Questionnaire being responded to.
 Although QuestionnaireResponse can be searched using the standard FHIR RESTful API search parameters, individual responses are not directly searchable in QuestionnaireResponse.
 In order to search directly for and individual responses, they must be “parsed” into a searchable form - i.e. to a local FHIR or non-FHIR data store such as a database or FHIR Observations.

 The basic workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse is thoroughly documented in the [Structured Data Capture (SDC)] specification.